Lisa Prince Fishler

 Lisa is the Vice President of HeARTs Speak’s Board of Directors and its Executive Director.
 A New York based professional photographer, Lisa founded the global HeARTs Speak in 2010.
 Her passion for art, animals, and advocacy converged to inspire her to create a community of individuals united for a common cause — saving the lives of shelter pets.
 Lisa earned her BA from Vassar College, and an MA from Goddard.

-Jill Flynn is a Phoenix, Arizona based photographer that specializes in Pet Photography and the Secretary of HeARTs Speak’s Board of Directors.
+Jill Flynn is a Phoenix, Arizona based photographer that specializes in Pet Photography and the Treasurer of HeARTs Speak’s Board of Directors.
 She works closely with numerous animal welfare organizations and volunteers her services by taking photographs of shelter animals as well as teaches other volunteers how to take photographs of animals.
 She is a firm believer in being involved in community and giving back.
 Jill also teaches photography for The Perfect Picture School of Photography, does private instruction, workshops, photography mentoring and creates stock imagery for Getty and Corbis.
 Her work has been used commercially, appeared on book covers, in fine art magazines and private galleries.
 Clients and credits include ABC Good Morning America, Avalon Television, Avanti Press, Bloomberg Business Week, National Veterinary Associates, NBC Universal, Oxford University Press.